Libertree/libertree/specification.md

 at the requester.

-Responders MAY return a "NOT FOUND" code to indicate that it has no record of the given pool-post association.
+Responders MAY return a "NOT FOUND" code to indicate that it has no record of the given member-pool-post association.